Cghlewis/data-mgmt-ed-research-book/_book/06-documentation.md

 ```

 2. For conveying steps in a process (sometimes also called a setup file)
     - There may be times that a specific data pipeline or reporting process requires multiple steps, opening different files and running different scripts.
-This information **can** go in an SOP, but if it is a programmatic type process done using a series of scripts, it might be easiest to put a simple file named "readme_setup.txt" in the same folder as your scripts so that someone can easily open the file to see what they need to run.
+This information **can** go in an SOP, but if it is a programmatic type process completed using a series of scripts, it might be easiest to put a simple file named "readme_setup.txt" in the same folder as your scripts so that someone can easily open the file to see what they need to run.

 ```
   Step 1: Run the file 01_clean_data.R to clean the data